 - Build confidence

-This exclusive program will run up to two programs only in 2022.
+This exclusive program will only be run once in 2023.

-Each program is capped at 12 participants for maximum benefit, and only 2 programs will run in 2022, so this is an exclusive opportunity.
+Each program is capped at 12 participants for maximum benefit, and only one programs will run in 2023, so this is an exclusive opportunity.

 An application process will apply.

 - Explore key aspects of Engagement practice at a complex, strategic and advanced level

 - Reflect on your practice, complete a before and after self-assessment and capitalise on a framework for ongoing professional development

 - Discuss topics of advanced Engagement and draw conclusions for improving practice

 - Research in detail a specific topic of interest and present to the wider group